 The Archaeological Collection of Amorgos is housed in Gavras Tower, one of the few Venetian towers that have survived on the island.
-It includes findings from excavation sites on Amorgos, such as Prehistoric tools, marble sculptures, remains of ancient temples and others.
+It exhibits findings from excavation sites on Amorgos, such as Prehistoric tools, marble sculptures and remains of ancient temples.

 We use cookies to offer you a better browsing experience and to analyze site traffic.
 By browsing this site you agree to our use of cookies.
 Learn more about our cookies policy